St Eunan's College: "Free education" and demise of boarding: 1971–present

-In 2009, Christopher Darby, until that time vice-principal of Coláiste Cholmcille in Ballyshannon, became the first lay president of the college, taking over from the Rev. Carney.
+In 2009, Christopher Darby, until that time vice-principal of Coláiste Cholmcille in Ballyshannon, became the first lay president of the college, taking over from Carney.
 He retired in 2019.

-Damien McCroary, a teacher of religion and history from Doneyloop in Castlefin who joined the staff under the Rev. Carney in 2002 and who had been Darby's deputy since 2017, succeeded him.
+Damien McCroary, a teacher of religion and history from Doneyloop in Castlefin who joined the staff under Carney in 2002 and who had been Darby's deputy since 2017, succeeded him.
 The All-Ireland-winning Gaelic footballer, Colm McFadden, was promptly appointed his deputy.
 As with several of his predecessors, McCroary had to deal with the death of a student.
 He also had to deal with a burglary and a viral pandemic, the latter of which shut the school for six months and caused all examinations to be cancelled.
 Then, when the school had reopened, the Government shut it and all others in the country for several months again at the start of the following year as the viral pandemic worsened.
+2025 brought the death of a teacher.

 Silver Jubilee

-The college's silver jubilee occurred in 1931 during the Rev. Kerr's presidency.
+The college's silver jubilee occurred in 1931 during Kerr's presidency.
 The foundation stone for the college's "New Wing" was laid on 23 September that year as part of the events held to mark the occasion.
-High Mass was held in the nearby cathedral, over which the Rev. Kerr presided.
+High Mass was held in the nearby cathedral, over which Kerr presided.
 In his sermon he noted that past students of the college had gone on to become priests or to work in civil or military professions.

 A banquet was held that evening, at which a toast was proposed to the Bishop of Raphoe, William MacNeely and the hope expressed that he would be alive to witness the Golden Jubilee (he was).

 The occasion also prompted the establishment of the past students' union.
 Its meeting and dinner would occur annually for many decades.
 It vanished during the 1960s.

 Golden Jubilee

-The college's golden jubilee occurred in 1956 during the Rev. Finnegan's presidency.
-In April that year, Canon Patrick Kerr, College President throughout the 1930s and the first half of the 1940s, and who had since risen to the rank of Archdeacon of the Roman Catholic Diocese of Raphoe, died.
+The college's golden jubilee occurred in 1956 during Finnegan's presidency.
+In April that year, Patrick Kerr, College President throughout the 1930s and the first half of the 1940s, and who had since risen to the rank of Archdeacon of the Roman Catholic Diocese of Raphoe, died.
 Events held on Wednesday, 26 September, marked the jubilee.
 According to the Derry People, "close on three hundred past students...came from all parts of the country, and some from overseas, to do honour to their Alma Mater".
 One member of the original staff, Denis J. Murray, was still alive and present on the day.
-As with the earlier jubilee, High Mass was held in the nearby cathedral, this time presided over by a former member of staff, Fr.
-John McMackin (who had by then become a professor of English at the pontifical university of St Patrick's College, Maynooth).
+As with the earlier jubilee, High Mass was held in the nearby cathedral, this time presided over by a former member of staff, John McMackin (who had by then become a professor of English at the pontifical university of St Patrick's College, Maynooth).